-- (A) For a petition for attorney's fees for representation of the applicant at a deposition, a proof of service showing service on the injured worker and the defendant alleged to be liable for paying the fees. - (B) For a petition to compel attendance at a medical examination or deposition, a proof of service showing service on the injured worker, the injured worker's attorney and all defendants. - (c) Each district office shall have a designee of the presiding workers' compensation judge available to assign walk-through cases from 8:00 a.m. to 11:00 a.m. and 1:00 p.m. to 4:00 p.m. on court days. - (d) When appearing for the walk-through proceeding, the party filing the walk-through document shall appear before the district office staff person designated by the presiding workers' compensation judge to assign the walk-through document to a workers' compensation judge.
-The filing party shall then appear before the assigned workers' compensation judge is unavailable for any reason, the filing party shall then proceed to the presiding workers' compensation judge for possible reassignment to another workers' compensation judge. - (e) A workers' compensation judge who is presented with a walk-through settlement document shall approve it, disapprove it, suspend action on it, or accept it for later review and action. - (f) A walk-through document may be acted on only by a workers' compensation judge at the district office that has venue.
+- (A) For a petition for attorney's fees for representation of the applicant at a deposition, a proof of service showing service on the injured worker and the defendant alleged to be liable for paying the fees. - (B) For a petition to compel attendance at a medical examination or deposition, a proof of service showing service on the injured worker, the injured worker's attorney, and all defendants. - (c) Each district office shall have a designee of the presiding workers' compensation judge available to assign walk-through cases from 8:00 a.m. to 11:00 a.m. and 1:00 p.m. to 4:00 p.m. on court days. - (ed) When appearing for the walk-through proceeding, the party filing the walk-through document shall appear before the district office staff person designated by the presiding judge to assign the walk-through document to a workers' compensation judge.
+The filing party shall then appear before the assigned judge.
+If the assigned judge is unavailable for any reason, the filing party shall then proceed to the presiding judge for possible reassignment to another judge. - (fe) A workers' compensation judge who is presented with a walk-through settlement document shall approve it, disapprove it, suspend action on it, or accept it for later review and action.
+If a workers' compensation judge is presented with so many walk-through settlement documents that review of them will interfere with the cases scheduled before him or her for hearing, the judge may refer the walk-through settlement to the presiding judge for possible reassignment to another judge. - (\underline{gf}) A walk-through document may be acted on only by a workers' compensation judge at the district office that has venue.
 If an injured worker has existing cases at two or more district offices that have venue, a walk-through document may be filed at any office having venue over an existing case that is a subject of the walk-through document.
-An existing case is a case that has been filed and assigned a case number prior to the filing of the walk-through document. - (g) A walk-through document may be acted on by any workers' compensation judge except as follows: - (1) If a workers' compensation judge has taken testimony, any walk-through document in that case must be acted on by the judge who took testimony if that workers' compensation judge works at the district office to which the case is assigned, unless the presiding workers' compensation judge allows it to be acted on by another workers' compensation judge. - (2) If a workers' compensation judge has reviewed a document and declined to approve it, a walk- through document in that case must be acted on by the same workers' compensation judge, if that workers' compensation judge works at the district office to which the case is assigned, unless the presiding workers' compensation judge allows it to be acted on by another workers' compensation judge.
+An existing case is a case that has been filed and assigned a case number prior to the filing of the walk-through document. - (hg) A walk-through document may be acted on by any workers' compensation judge except as follows: - (1) If a workers' compensation judge has taken testimony, any walk-through document in that case must be acted on by the judge who took testimony if that judge works at the district office to which the case is assigned, unless the presiding judge allows it to be acted on by another judge. - (2) If a workers' compensation judge has reviewed a document and declined to approve it, a walk-through document in that case must be acted on by the same judge, if that judge works at the district office to which the case is assigned, unless the presiding judge allows it to be acted on by another judge.

-(h) A workers' compensation judge who is presented with a walk-through petition for attorney's fees, petition for costs or petition to compel attendance shall issue an order in compliance with rule 10832.
+(ih) A workers' compensation judge who is presented with a walk-through petition for attorney's fees petition for costs, or petition to compel attendance shall issue an order in compliance with section rule 10349-10832.

-Note: Authority cited: Sections 133 and 5307, Labor Code.
-Reference: Sections 4053, 4054, 5001, 5002, 5702 and 5710, Labor Code.
+Reference: Sections 4053, 4054, 5001, 5002, 5702 and 5710, Labor Code; and Section 10832, title 8, California Code of Regulations.

-§ 10790.
+§ 10564.
+10790.
 Interpreters.

 It shall be the responsibility of any party producing a witness requiring an interpreter to arrange for the presence of a qualified interpreter.
-Subject to the rules of the Administrative Director, the Workers' Compensation Appeals Board may in any case appoint an interpreter and fix the interpreter's compensation.
+Subject to the Rrules of the Administrative Director, the Workers' Compensation Appeals Board may in any case appoint an interpreter and fix the interpreter's compensation.